 They concluded, "The results of this multicenter study on CBD treatment for intractable epilepsy in a population of children and adolescents are highly promising.
 Further prospective, well-designed clinical trials using enriched CBD medical cannabis are warranted."

 In the fall of 2013, the United States Food and Drug Administration granted orphan drug status to imported, pharmaceutically standardized CBD (aka Epidiolex) extracts for use in experimental pediatric treatment.
 Clinical trials assessing the safety and efficacy of the treatment in children with severe forms of the disease, such as Dravet syndrome, began in 2014.
 At present, a consortium of 10 epilepsy centers is collecting prospective data on children and young adults prescribed Epidiolex.
 Clinical trial results publicized in April 2015 at the 67th Annual Meeting of the American Academy of Neurology reported that the administration of these extracts decreased seizure frequency by 54 percent over a 12-week period in children with treatment-resistant epilepsy.
 Trial data reported in the fall of 2015 at the American Epilepsy Society's annual meeting further reported that the adjunctive use of Epidiolex was associated with long-term seizure relief in 40 percent of adolescent subjects.
 Open-label trial data reported online in December 2015 in the journal Lancet Neurology also reported a median reduction in seizures in adolescent patient treated with Epidiolex that approached 40 percent.
 Authors concluded, "Our findings suggest that cannabidiol might reduce seizure frequency and might have an adequate safety profile in children and young adults with highly treatment-resistant epilepsy."
+Phase III clinical trial data has also shown Epidiolex treatment to mitigate seizure frequency and be well tolerated in the treatment of Lennox-Gastaut Syndrome, a rare and sever form of epilepsy.

 Separate observational data published in 2015 in the journal Epilepsia concludes that 70 percent children administered Epidiolex adjunctively with clobazam experience a greater than 50 percent decrease in seizure frequency.
 "CBD is a safe and effective treatment of refractory epilepsy in patients receiving CLB treatment," authors reported.
 Additional clinical trials of Epidiolex, along with several state-sponsored trials using CBD extracts, are ongoing.
 Preliminary data from one such state-sponsored trial, provided by the University of Alabama at Birmingham in 2016, reported that an estimated 90 percent of subjects with pediatric epilepsy showed "some improvement" following CBD treatment.
 As a result of this growing body of evidence, the Epilepsy Foundation of America has resolved for "changes to state laws to increase access to medical marijuana as a treatment option for epilepsy, including pediatric use as supported by a treating physician."